 Why Should You Grow A Kitchen Garden?

-Growing a kitchen garden is very rewarding, but it’s also incredibly beautiful!
-Mixing beautiful designs, and varieties of plants to create a finished look.
+Growing this type of garden is very rewarding, but it’s also incredibly beautiful!
+Mix beautiful designs, and varieties of plants to create a finished look.

 But why should you grow a kitchen garden?
 Is it even right for you?
 That’s going to depend on your specific needs.
-There is nothing wrong with going with a victory garden style, but if you would love to have a beautiful garden to be the focal point of your yard then a kitchen garden may be just the thing for you.
+There is nothing wrong with going with a victory garden style, but if you would love to have a beautiful garden to be the focal point of your yard then this may be just the thing for you.

-So what goes in a kitchen garden anyway?
+So what goes in this type of garden anyway?
 I’m so glad you asked!
 You have two options when it comes to growing a kitchen garden; the first is to grow a lot of a few things or to grow a few of a lot of things.
 Pick what works for you and your unique garden.
 Now let’s dive into what exactly you can grow in these beautiful gardens.

-- Herbs are a great option for your kitchen garden, such as basil, thyme, rosemary, cilantro, yarrow, oregano, and parsley.
+- Herbs are a great option for your it are plants such as basil, thyme, rosemary, cilantro, yarrow, oregano, and parsley.
 Grab a copy of Herb Garden Handbook to get you started with herbs and what to do with them.

 - Veggies like cherry tomatoes, bright-colored peppers, eggplant, and even cucumbers, snap peas, and beans make great additions to kitchen gardens.
 Pick up a copy of our garden journal to get your garden organized.